ncdcommunity/Arduino_Library_ADS1114_16Bit_2Channel_ADC/README.md

     ads.setMode(MODE_CONTIN);

-3. Sample rate : ADS1114 supports upto 8 SMPS settings, these settings can be changed beased on number of sample required in a second.
+3. Sample rate : ADS1114 supports upto 8 SMPS settings, these settings can be changed based on number of sample required in a second.
 If you have a application where you need the data really quick in the minimum possible time you can use the higher number of samples setting.
-If you need high accuarcy data without any time constriant, in that case you can use low SMPS setting.
+If you need high accuracy data without any time constraint, in that case you can use low SMPS setting.
 In general application you can keep the SMPS number in middle.
 You can change the SMSP using this function

     ads.setRate(RATE_128);

- Reading ADS1114 in diffrenetioal mode : To read the ADC input in differential mode you can use this function
+ Reading ADS1114 in differential mode : To read the ADC input in differential mode you can use this function

     result01 = ads.Measure_Differential(01);